 Before the appointment, make a list of:

-- Any medications, including vitamins, herbs, over-the-counter medications or other supplements, and the doses
+- Any medicines, including vitamins, herbs, medicines available without a prescription or other supplements, and the doses.

 Some questions to ask might include: